aragon/hack/docs/os-4-migration.md

 ### Initialization

 All `AragonApp`s must now be initialized before they can be used to prevent uninitialized contracts that may be maliciously initialized by someone else.
+Trying to access `auth()` or `authP()` protected functionality in uninitialized apps will now revert.

 If your app didn't already require initialization then you'll need to include the following function in your app: